njf26/photography-website/README.md

 * An about page that includes a photo of the photographer and tells the visitor a little about him or her.

-* A contact page with a form that will let a visitor email the photographer to ask questions or setup an appointment.

 There are many photographer web pages you can find with Google.
 Here is an example of a basic page with some of the features you will